tsherida2012/MadLibs-python/README.txt

 ------------

-This module requires the random
+This module requires the random created using python 3.9 used linux shell to create this CLI

 *Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.